DimitriLaPoudre/MusicShack/README.md

 Use Docker Compose to run MusicShack quickly and reliably.
 The repository includes a `docker-compose.yml` sample.
 For production, store secrets in a `.env` file (not in version control).

+**Use the Docker image from Github Container Repository (ghcr.io/dimitrilapoudre/musicshack:latest) for better and easier update handling.**

 1. Clone the repository:

 ```bash